A family index theorem for periodic Hamiltonian systems and bifurcation: The special case of paths

 \section{The special case of paths}

 In this section we discuss Theorem \ref{main} in the case that the families of operators are paths.
-Let us recall at first the definition of the \textit{Conley-Zehnder index} for paths of symplectic matrices, where we follow the approach of Robbin and Salamon in \cite{Robbin-Salamon-Maslov}:\\ Given a (real) symplectic vector space $(V,\omega)$ of dimension $2n$, an $n$-dimensional subspace $\ell\subset V$ is called \textit{Lagrangian} if the restriction of the symplectic form $\omega$ to $\ell$ vanishes.
-The \textit{Lagrangian Grassmannian} $\Lambda(V)$ consists of all Lagrangian subspaces of $V$ and is a smooth submanifold of the ordinary Grassmannian of all $n$-dimensional subspaces of $V$.
+Let us recall at first the definition of the \textit{Conley-Zehnder index} for paths of symplectic matrices, where we follow the approach of Robbin and Salamon in \cite{Robbin-Salamon-Maslov}:\\ An $n$-dimensional subspace $\ell\subset V$ of a (real) symplectic vector space $(V,\omega)$ of dimension $2n$ is called \textit{Lagrangian} if the restriction of the symplectic form $\omega$ to $\ell$ vanishes.
+The set $\Lambda(V)$ of all Lagrangian subspaces of $V$ forms a smooth submanifold of the ordinary Grassmannian of all $n$-dimensional subspaces of $V$, which is called the \textit{Lagrangian Grassmannian}.
 We fix a Lagrangian subspace $\ell_0\in\Lambda(V)$ of $V$.
 The \textit{Maslov index} $m(\gamma,\ell_0)$ provides an integer-valued homotopy invariant of paths $\gamma:[a,b]\rightarrow\Lambda(V)$ whose endpoints are transverse to $\ell_0$.
 Roughly speaking, it is the number of non-transverse intersections of $\gamma([a,b])$ with $\ell_0$.
-There are several ways to construct this invariant and we refer to \cite{Cappell} for a detailed exposition.
-Let us now consider the symplectic space $(V,\omega)$, where $V=\mathbb{R}^{2n}\times\mathbb{R}^{2n}$ and $\omega$ is the symplectic form induced by
+There are several approaches to the construction of this invariant and we refer to \cite{Cappell} for a detailed exposition.
+Let us now restrict our discussion to the symplectic space $(V,\omega)$, where $V=\mathbb{R}^{2n}\times\mathbb{R}^{2n}$ and $\omega$ is the symplectic form induced by